 UWSL receives donated specialized consulting services, printing, radio, newspaper, and television advertising, prizes for special events, catering and other goods and services.
 In addition, many individuals have donated significant amounts of their time in organizational governance, program services and resource development efforts.
-For the years ended June 30, 2017 and 2016, \$142,763 and \$0, respectively, have been reflected in the financial statements for volunteer services that met the criteria for recognition.
+For the years ended June 30, 2018 and 2017, approximately \$135,000 and \$143,000, respectively, have been reflected in the financial statements for volunteer services that met the criteria for recognition.
+These amounts are included within advertising costs below.